opendatahub-io/model-registry-operator/docs/install.md

 ## Install Database (skip if you using existing database)

 Model Registry currently requires MySQL database 8.0.3 or above to function correctly.
-If you have a database already available you can skip this section all toghether.
+If you have a database already available you can skip this section all together.
 For "Development" or "NON-PRODUCTION" scenarios you can use following script to install MySQL database.

 Create `namespace` where you want to host the database
 ```